It was Dean Karnazes’s 30th birthday, and he felt trapped. Despite a successful career and a happy marriage, he was lost and disillusioned.

 Building Self-Efficacy by Taking Small Steps

-Self-efficacy can build over time as a result of a cycle of achievement and building confidence.
+Self-efficacy can grow over time as a result of a cycle of achievement and building confidence.
 This tool helps the client pursue their goals, starting with small steps.

 Leaving the Comfort Zone

 Growth mindsets must be translated into action, usually outside of the comfort zone.
-This visual tool helps the client weigh up the costs versus benefits.
+This visual tool helps the client weigh up the costs and benefits.